 The material to be stabilised shall be pulverised in accordance with this clause.
-One pass of a reclaimer / stabiliser or profiler shall be used to pulverise the material to be stabilised to a depth that is 50 mm less than the design depth (50 mm above the lower reference level).
+One pass of a reclaimer / stabiliser hooked-up to a fully laden water truck shall be used to pulverise the material to be stabilised.

+The pulverisation pass shall be undertaken to a depth that is 50 mm less than the design depth (50 mm above the lower reference level).
 Witness Point 3